russss/puppet_getssl/README.md

 ## Development

 If you want to make improvements open a issue or make a pull request.
-I will add few tests to this module but i am new to this so it will take time.
+I will add few tests to this module but I am new to this so it will take time.

 ## Appendix

-A big thanks to srvrco for his perfect bash written shell script.
+Big thanks to Daniel Thielking, the original author of this module, and to srvrco for his perfect bash written shell script.
 Thank you!
 Thanks to the community of LetsEncrypt.